apache/ignite/modules/zeromq/README.txt

-Apache Ignite ZeroMQ Streamer Module
+GridGain ZeroMQ Streamer Module
 ------------------------

-Apache Ignite ZeroMQ Streamer module provides streaming from ZeroMQ to Ignite cache.
+GridGain ZeroMQ Streamer module provides streaming from ZeroMQ to GridGain cache.

-Starting data transfer to Ignite cache can be done with the following steps.
+Starting data transfer to GridGain cache can be done with the following steps.

-1. Import Ignite ZeroMQ Streamer Module In Maven Project
+1. Import GridGain ZeroMQ Streamer Module In Maven Project

-If you are using Maven to manage dependencies of your project, you can add ZeroMQ module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add ZeroMQ module dependency like this (replace '${ignite.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"